 Please complete the memory form!
 We would love to hear from you.

-VOLUNTEER AND BE A PART OF THE HISTORIC MINING CENTRE.
+VOLUNTEER AND BE A PART OF THE KENT MINING MUSEUM TEAM!

-Every volunteer offers invaluable support to the Kent Mining Museum and once open we will be grateful of any additional help and support we can receive.
-Volunteering provides an opportunity for you to bring your skills, experience, and enthusiasm to a broad range of tasks while also becoming part of a supportive team and community and learning new skills.
-Whether it be cataloguing objects, delivering learning programmes, conserving artefacts, giving a talk, you will be helping visitors to enjoy their experience at the Kent Mining Museum.
+Every volunteer offers invaluable support to the Kent Mining Museum.
+Volunteering provides an opportunity for you to bring your skills, experience, and enthusiasm to a broad range of tasks while also becoming part of a supportive team and community, meeting new people and learning new skills.
+Whether it be cataloguing objects, assisting with school groups, conserving artefacts, storytelling, you will be helping visitors to enjoy their experience at the Kent Mining Museum.

 Don't Miss A Thing